Quick SEO Tips

 Understanding how your audience is finding you on Google is important.
 Use a tool like Google Search Console for some SEO keyword tips to get a better idea of how and where you’re showing up.

 Make sure you’re using Long-tail keywords specific to your business.
 Long-tail keywords are more lengthy, specific keywords that don’t have a lot of competition.
-An example of that would be using a keyword like “Cosmetic Dentist in Clarkston” as opposed to a board keyword like “Dentist“.
+An example of that would be using a keyword like “Cosmetic Dentist in Clarkston” as opposed to a broad keyword like “Dentist“.

 Be cautious not to stuff keywords into your website.
 Above all, your content, titles, and descriptions should flow naturally, and engage the visitors of your website.